 Funding:

-Funding: Most students enter DCE status having exhausted their regular funding.
-The exceptions are students with outside fellowship who have been able to bank a year of regular funding and those who have parental/childbirth leaves.
-Students should begin discussing DCE funding with their advisors at least a year before their funding runs out to see if they are ready to apply for outside grants, such as the AMS 50 or the ACLS/Mellon Dissertation Completion Fellowship, which typically requires students to have at least two chapters drafted.
-Many students in DCE status supplement their income with precepting; students who anticipate needed precepting hours should indicate their need and availability on their DCE application (see below).
-While we do preliminary precepting assignments in the preceding semester, the exact number of hours for appointments may not be finalized until the end of the drop-add period.
+DCE Funding: Often, students enter DCE status having exhausted their regular funding.
+Therefore, students should begin discussing DCE funding with their advisors at least a year before their funding runs out to see if they are ready to apply for outside grants, many of which require students to have at least two chapters of their dissertation drafted.
+Many students in DCE status supplement their income with precepting; students who anticipate needing precepting hours should indicate their need and availability on their DCE application.
+There are several opportunities to receive internal funding during the DCE period via internal and external fellowships and other relevant opportunities.
+In addition, the faculty may nominate one musicologist for the Dean’s Completion Fellowship/Postgraduate Research Associates (DCF/PGRA) Program, which pays the DCE tuition and a full stipend for one semester during their sixth year.
+Students who successfully defend the dissertations by the end of that semester have to opportunity to be appointed as Post Graduate Research Assistants for the spring semester, with full stipend.

 TigerHub is a secure website where students sign-in for the academic year, maintain their personal information, enroll in courses, and sign-up for direct deposit.